 How to Handle Toddler Temper Tantrums

-Toddler tantrums are a normal part of emotional development in toddlerhood—they are a common response when toddlers are faced with conflict.
+Toddler tantrums are a normal part of emotional development in toddlerhood—they’re a common response when toddlers are faced with conflict.
 Even if you, as the parent, are simply enforcing a rule or doing something to keep your little one safe, your toddler may take this as a full-on battle.

 They may emphatically say “no!” and then begin throwing a screaming fit, one that may involve dropping to the floor, kicking, and pounding their fists.
 Some toddlers even hold their breath during a tantrum.
 It all may seem like an act to you, but, in fact, it’s a result of internal conflict.

-Your toddler is growing ever more independent, and can do more things now without your help, including eating, getting dressed, and perhaps using the potty.
+If you’re wondering “Why do 2-year-olds throw tantrums?”
+The cause of toddler tantrums is usually related to their growing independence.
+They can do more things now without your help, including eating, getting dressed, and perhaps using the potty.
 However, when being told not to do something, a toddler will struggle to understand why their precious independence is suddenly being limited.

 Since toddlers have trouble expressing themselves verbally, the easiest outlet for frustration or disappointment is by acting it out in a temper tantrum.
 Very rarely are these outbursts dangerous, though they’re often unpleasant for you, especially when they happen in public.